-The Compensation Committee of the Board of Directors is responsible for establishing the salary of the Corporation's chief executive officer and approving the salaries of the other executive officers after receiving recommendations from the chief executive officer.
+The Compensation Committee of the Board of Directors administers the Corporation's executive compensation program.
+It is responsible for establishing the compensation and benefits of the Corporation's chief executive officer and approving the compensation and benefits of the other executive officers of the Corporation and its subsidiaries, after receiving recommendations from the chief executive officer.
 The Committee is also responsible for administering the Corporation's incentive compensation and stock plans.

 GENERAL POLICY ON EXECUTIVE COMPENSATION.
 The Board of Directors of the Corporation has established an executive compensation program which is designed to provide incentives to executive officers to achieve short-term and long-term corporate strategic management goals, with the ultimate objective of obtaining a superior return on the shareholders' investment.
-To this end, the compensation program for executive officers is comprised of cash and equitybased components which consider: the executive officer's individual performance; the Corporation's performance as measured against previously-established annual and long-term goals; the Corporation's performance compared to industry peers; and the compensation paid by competitors to individuals holding similar management positions.
+To this end, the compensation program for executive officers is comprised of cash and equity-based components which consider: the executive officer's individual performance; the Corporation's performance as measured against previously-established annual and long-term goals; the Corporation's performance compared to industry peers; and the compensation paid by competitors to individuals holding similar management positions.